 It’s not called the Costa del Sol for nothing: this is the sunniest corner of Europe.
 Are 325 days of sunshine a year enough for you?
 Temperatures average a pleasant 22C throughout the year – although they can hit 40 plus in the height of the summer.

 Sand and surf

 These, of course, are two key elements in the area’s enduring appeal.
 From Nerja’s small coves to mile after mile of sunbeds in Torremolinos, Benalmadena and Fuengirola, to the pine-tree lined shores of Marbella and Estepona, there’s a staggering variety of places to top up your tan.
-So whether you prefer to escape the crowds with a good novel, you want to enjoy freshly-caught local seafood in a chiringuito, you want to play Frisbee with your kids in the surf, or you want to take part in action-packed water sports, the beaches guarantee to satisfy all inclinations (see my recommended beaches on my Costa del Sol attractions page).
+So whether you prefer to escape the crowds with a good novel, you want to enjoy freshly-caught local seafood in a chiringuito, you want to play Frisbee with your kids in the surf, or you want to take part in action-packed water sports, the beaches guarantee to satisfy all inclinations (see my recommended beaches on my Costa del Sol Things to do page).
 And for those who want to ensure there are no tan lines, there are six nudist beaches – the most popular being Cabopino in Mijas Costa.
 Families are nearer the car park on the eastern side and gay men tend to head to the far end.
 It shouldn’t be too hard to work out which is which.

 Costa del Golf

 With more than 52 courses, there are more places to play golf on the Costa del Sol than any other area of Europe.
 And there are another 40 new courses in the planning stages in Andalucía.
 Such is the quality of these courses, that this part of southern Spain has hosted world famous competitions such as the Volvo Masters and the Ryder Cup.
 Golfers tell me it’s the enormous choice in a relatively small area that keeps them coming back.